-The Full Federal Court unanimously dismissed the appeal.
-However, the appeal decision identified certain errors in the approach of Nicholson J to the operation of ss 9 and 10 of the RDA.
-In particular, the Court noted that Nicholson J may have dealt with the various allegations of discrimination on the basis that there was no material distinction between the expression 'by reason of' in ss 10 and 12 and 'based on' in s $9.^{140}$
+148 [2008] FCAFC 100.
+The Commission was granted leave to appear as intervener and its submissions are available at operation of ss 9 and 10 of the RDA.
+In particular, the Court noted that Nicholson J may have dealt with the various allegations of discrimination on the basis that there was no material distinction between the expression 'by reason of in ss 10 and 12 and 'based on' in s 9.150